Editorial Policies

 Resubmit Review: Submissions need to be reworked, but with significant changes, it's acceptable.
 However, this will require a second round of review.

 Accept with Revised: Manuscripts that accept an accept-pending-revision decision will be published at Educenter on the condition that minor / major modifications are made.
+Revisions will be reviewed by the editor to ensure necessary updates are made prior to publication.

 Accept: Manuscripts received will be published in their current form without the need for further modification.
 After review, all appropriate information is sent to the author.
 Within a week or two, the author finishes the article and sends the final version to the Editor.
 If after this period the article is not returned (or the editorial board is not informed of any delays) - the article is rejected.